mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-web_app_4_apache.md

     Installation of mod_wsgi can now be performed in one of two ways.
 The first way of installing mod_wsgi is the traditional way that has been used in the past, where it is installed as a module directly into your Apache installation.
 The second and newest way of installing mod_wsgi is to install it as a Python package into your Python installation.
 </blockquote>

-It turns out that, at the point of installing mod_wsgi, it is compiled against a given Python interpreter.
+When mod_wsgi is installed, it is compiled against a given Python interpreter.
 When installing it centrally via Linux's package manager, this will be the central Python install.
-Install it as a Python package, however, and it will be compiled against whichever interpreter you're using.
+Install it as a Python package, however, and it will be compiled against whichever interpreter you're using at the time.
 This, then is how to point mod_wsgi at the correct version of Python - it's determined at compile-time.

-Running `yum install mod_wsgi` will create a mod_wsgi `.so` file in the Python interpreter's `site-packages`, and will also create a new executable, `mod_wsgi-express`.
+Running `pip install mod_wsgi` will create a mod_wsgi `.so` file in the Python interpreter's `site-packages`, and will also create a new executable, `mod_wsgi-express`.
 When run, this actually sets up a complete, isolated and automatically configured instance of Apache, and runs it from the terminal - very useful for testing and debugging!

 Now that we can install the mod_wsgi `.so` to a virtualenv, we now just need to point Apache to it.
 To do this, we need to alter Apache's mod_wsgi config file: